SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/opencti.md

 ## Connect to OpenCTI

-1. In a Web browser, type the following: [http://server_ip:port/dashboard)](http://server_ip:port/dashboard)
+1. In a Web browser, type the following URL and replace `server_IP` and `port` by their values: http://server_ip:port/dashboard
     ![OpenCTI_login](/assets/intelligence_center/opencti_1.png){: style="width: 40%; max-width: 40%"}

 2. Enter your login and password set in the **.env** file

 ## Sekoia Intelligence in OpenCTI

-1. First of all, check if the connector is running and up to date To do so, go to Sekoia connector **Data > Connectors > Sekoia.io**
+1. First of all, check if the connector is running and up to date.
+Go to Sekoia connector **Data > Connectors > Sekoia.io**
     ![OpenCTI_Sekoia_connector1](/assets/intelligence_center/opencti_2.png){: style="width: 60%; max-width: 60%"}

-    In this page, you can find the following information:
+    On this page, you can find the following information:

     - `Update date`:  Last update date of the connector in OpenCTI
     - `Status`:   Status of the connector in OpenCTI
-    - `Perimeter`:    Sekoia Intelligence feed set for import in _docker-compose.yml_ file under **CONNECTOR_SCOPE**
+    - `Perimeter`:    Sekoia Intelligence feed set for import in `docker-compose.yml` file under **CONNECTOR_SCOPE**
-    - `Last cursor`:  **SEKOIA_START_DATE** set in _docker-compose.yml_ file in base64 format
+    - `Last cursor`:  **SEKOIA_START_DATE** set in `docker-compose.yml` file in base64 format

     ![OpenCTI_Sekoia_connector2](/assets/intelligence_center/opencti_3.png){: style="width: 80%; max-width: 80%"}

 2. Navigate the Sekoia Intelligence Feed

    Here are the elements of the Sekoia feed that can be found on OpenCTI after export:

     |OpenCTI|Sekoia.io|
     |--|--|